brandonhrowe/bloom-writing/README.md

 ### html-to-rtf and fs
 For converting the CKEditor's rich text into a text file and moderating which files should be created/removed at any time.

+## Cron

+For deleting .rtf files from the download folder that are over an hour old, in case the main routes for this do not catch them.

 ### Randy
 For easily pulling random values from arrays.